SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 This provides individual catalogue implementors with a lot of freedom.
 But it makes the usage harder.
 Harvesters which aggregate content from different sources face different interpretations.
 Data researchers that browse two data portals also have to adapt to the differences.

-The following guidelines are proposed to clarify

 These guidelines are proposed with as main objective to support the reuse of datasets and data services throughout the catalogue network.

 ### Problem case